lanl/dsi/docs/examples_dev.rst

     :scale: 35%
     :align: center

-    ER Diagram of same YAML data.
-However, there is now an additional foreign key from 'math' to 'physics'
+    ER Diagram of same data.
+However, there is now an additional primary/foreign key relation from "input" to "output"

 Jupyter Notebook